DiligentGraphics/github-action/README.md

 - name: Checkout
     uses: DiligentGraphics/github-action/checkout@master
     with:
       module:     Tools # Optional; by default, current module is checked out
+      submodules: true  # Optional; by default, 'recursive' is used
 ```

 ## setup-build-env